 Delayed maintenance or run-to-failure maintenance is a poor maintenance strategy that can lead to higher equipment repair costs, resulting in a higher rate of fuel consumption and increased emissions due to clogged airflow and insufficient burning of engine fuel.
 If not diagnosed and repaired immediately, any faults in the engine can cause underperformance of equipment and increase the amount of exhaust emissions.
 Timely replacement of worn ground engagements such as tyres/tracks is important to reduce emissions from unproductive job activities.

-At AE Faulks, our machinery is always well serviced and maintained, so if you’re looking for machinery for hire in West Midlands or East Midlands – including road sweeper for hire in Leicestershire and plant for hire in Staffordshire and Lincolnshire – look no further and contact us today.
+At AE Faulks, our machinery is always well serviced and maintained, so if you’re looking for machinery for hire in West Midlands or East Midlands – including road sweeper hire in Leicestershire and plant hire in Staffordshire and plant hire in Lincolnshire – look no further and contact us today.

 Operating Conditions